 Whether you have a small plot in the big city or a few acres, transform your yard into a butterfly garden!

-What you'll need to attract butterflies
+How to attract some common butterflies

 To attract butterflies like the red admiral, tiger swallowtail and mourning cloak, you can also set up a nectar feeder using a solution of one part sugar to 18 parts water.

 Get green living tips, recipes and insights delivered to your inbox each month.